Talliki-Vandanam-Status/.github/profile/readme.markdown

 **How to prepare for Thalliki Vandanam  status check after applying?**\
 Mothers should focus on eligibility according to their family, please go through previous notifications, which might help to know verification pattern, and stay updated with current affairs, particularly those related to Andhra Pradesh.

+30-01-2026 UpdatE: now users can check talliki vandanam status through the official government portals, urls are now working please use official portals only.

 \*\*last updated: updated now on 25-07-2025 latest update @ 3:24 \*\* avaliable now: